mikeboensel/AI_Course/slides/lecture1/pages/sw_overlap_bouncer_ex.md

   - So much work!
   - Something goes wrong, it doesn't lead to an improvement.

-Same thing in SW
+Same thing in SW, but to a greater extent.

--->
+  - Non-linearity
+  - Can test the weight a table can take by just measuring a couple points (400 lbs...
+500lbs... breaks)
+    - SW can't be sure about those intermediate points, could have crazy bad behavior based off conditional logic -->

 ---
 ---
-# I thought we were talking about AI...
+# I thought we were talking about AI/ML...
-- Bear with me, on this sojourn into software.
-It will become obvious later why I'm equating the 2.
-- The business of writing SW, is the business of custom **function creation**.
+- Software Development is custom **function creation**.
 <img src="/public/function_creator_1.webp" width="50%" style="margin-left:25%">

 ---